Othent/docs/README.md

 By using Web2 authentication, your users don't need to fear losing their private keys or passphrase.
 If they forget their password, they can simply reset it, just like they are used to.

-## 👻 Othent's Missing and Upcoming Features
+## 👻 _Othent_'s Missing and Upcoming Features

+**Support for other blockchains:**

+At the moment, _Othent_ is only available on [the Arweave network](https://www.arweave.org/).

 **Multiple addresses:**

-Othent does not currently support creating and managing multiple private keys on the same account, or manually linking different addresses to a specific account.
+_Othent_ does not currently support creating and managing multiple private keys on the same account, or manually linking different addresses to a specific account.

 Right now, the only workaround around this is signing up using a different provider, which creates a different private